 The Exercise

-Stand barefoot with your feet shoulder width apart, knees slightly bent.
+Stand barefoot with your feet shoulder-width apart, knees slightly bent.
 Do some deep breathing and anchor your intent in your mind.
 Now light the bundle and blow on the flames until the herbs are glowing and smoking.
 (Flames should be out!)
 Raise the stick above your head, and in gentle swooping motions, brush the smoke down your body, to your shoulders, down your arms, down your torso, down your legs.
 Brush the smoke over your palms and soles, and down the back of your body as best you can.
-All the while say, "With this smoke, I cleanse myself."
-When you finish, put the bundle in a fireproof container, top down, to let it go out.
+All the while saying, "With this smoke, I cleanse myself."
+When you finish, put the bundle in a fireproof container, top-down, to let it go out.

 This same exercise can be used, substituting smoke with one of the following: